TaylorMonacelli/openunison.github.io/docs/deployauth.md

 ## Choosing an Identity Source

 Before starting the deployment process, choose how you want to authenticate your users.
 This is how OpenUnison will authenticate users, regardless of how OpenUnison integrates with your cluster.
-Each authentication options includes prerequisite that must be collected before deployment.
+Each authentication option includes prerequisites that must be collected before deployment.
 Below are the available options:

 | Option | Notes |